pohly/enhancements/keps/sig-storage/1472/README.md

 In the current proposal, `GetCapacity` will be called for every every storage class.
-This is extra work and will lead to redundant `CSIStoragePoolByClass` entries for CSI drivers where the storage class parameters have no effect.
+This is extra work and will lead to redundant `CSIStorageCapacity` entries for CSI drivers where the storage class parameters have no effect.

 To handles this special case, a special `<fallback>` storage class